-• Ask all pregnant women about smoking status, and document this in their medical record.
+- Ask all women about smoking status and document this in their medical record.
+This can include carbon monoxide monitoring, if available.
 This can include carbon monoxide monitoring, if available.

-• Advise pregnant women to quit in a clear, non-confrontational and personalised way, and advise of the best way to quit.
+- Advise all women who smoke to quit and stay quit in a clear, non-judgemental and personalised way, and advise of the best way to quit.

-• Help by offering all pregnant women who smoke a referral to behavioural intervention (for example, Quitline) and prescribe (or facilitate access to) nicotine replacement therapy (NRT), if clinically appropriate.
+- Help women who smoke to quit by offering a referral to behavioural intervention (for example, Quitline) and consider nicotine replacement therapy (NRT), if clinically appropriate.

 Assessment of a woman's motivation to quit smoking is not required and brief advice should be offered at every clinically appropriate opportunity.

-Multi-session behavioural interventions (for example, Quitline) are recommended as first-line therapy for pregnant women.
+Multi-session behavioural interventions (for example, Quitline) are recommended as first-line therapy in pregnancy.

 Quitline is a confidential, evidence-based telephone counselling service for smoking cessation.
-Quitline is tailored to meet the needs of priority populations including patients living with mental illness, pregnant women and young people.
-Quitline also provides counsellors who are Aboriginal or Torres Strait Islanders, and is able to assist people with hearing or speech impairment, or for those needing an interpreter.
+Quitline is tailored to meet the needs of priority populations including pregnant women, patients living with mental illness, and young people.
+Quitline also provides counsellors who are Aboriginal and/or Torres Strait Islander, and can assist people with hearing or speech impairment, or for those needing an interpreter.

 Quitline counsellors are counselling professionals who use behaviour change techniques and motivational interviewing.
 Over multiple calls, Quitline counsellors use core counselling skills to help people plan, make and sustain a quit attempt.